calebstride/personal-site-generator/README.md

 - [-h] Runs the help command
 - [-v] Prints the version
-- [-c] Specify the directory of the pre-rendered website content
+- [-r] Specify the directory of the pre-rendered website resources
 - [-o] Specifies the output directory for the rendered website

 ## **Notes**